mail2sada/Go-Language/DSA/README.md

 ## Data Structures and Algorithms
 In this section we will dicsuss below data structures
-1. Array
-2. String
-3. Linked List
+1. Linked List
-4. Matrix/Grid
+2. Matrix/Grid
-5. Stack
+3. Stack
-6. Queue
+4. Queue
-7. Heap
+5. Heap
-8. Hash
+6. Hash
-9. Tree Data Structures
+7. Tree Data Structures
-10. Binary Tree
+8. Binary Tree
-11. Binary Search Tree
+9. Binary Search Tree
-12. Other Tree Data Structures
+10. Other Tree Data Structures
-13. Graph Data Structure
+11. Graph Data Structure

 This section will also cover the algorithms